* This is the Professional Version. *

 Some patients do not improve sufficiently with treatment.
 The usual reasons include nonadherence, alcoholism, and undertreatment by physicians.

 Termination of an acute attack with NSAIDs, corticosteroids, or colchicine

 Prevention of recurrent acute attacks with daily colchicine or an NSAID

 Prevention of further deposition of MSU crystals, reduction in flare incidence, and resolution of existing tophi by lowering the serum urate level (by decreasing urate production with allopurinol, febuxostat, or uricase, or increasing urate excretion with probenecid or sulfinpyrazone)

-Oral colchicine, a traditional therapy, often produces a dramatic response if begun soon after the onset of symptoms.
-A dose of 1.2 mg can be followed with 0.6 mg 1 h later; joint pain tends to decrease after 12 to 24 h and sometimes ceases within 3 to 7 days.
+Oral colchicine, a traditional therapy, often produces a dramatic response if begun soon after the onset of symptoms; it is most effective if started within 12 to 24 h of an acute attack.
+A dose of 1.2 mg can be followed with 0.6 mg 1 h later; joint pain tends to decrease after 12 to 24 h and sometimes ceases within 3 to 7 days, but usually > 3 doses are needed to achieve resolution.
 If colchicine is tolerated, 0.6 to 1.2 mg once/day can be continued as the attack subsides.
-Drug interactions, especially with clarithromycin, may warrant reduction of dosage or use of other treatments.
+Renal insufficiency and drug interactions, especially with clarithromycin, may warrant reduction of dosage or use of other treatments.